 I am not a trained painter and have only learned about paint and mediums through experimentation and reading about mediums online.
 I was really happy to have some good conversations with the kind folks at Plaza Art Fairfax about what to use to get the visual effects I wanted in a way I could manage with my style and capabilities.
 On my last visit, the big pro-tip was my introduction to Posca Markers.
 Due to my neuro-muscular disease(s), I struggle with fine control of fine brushes and was always aggravated at attempting to make good lines the way I can when I draw.

 I had gone into the shop that day aiming for acrylic inks (which I had just read about), but I found they were for true traditional “pen and ink” techniques.
 Happily, I was directed to the Posca paint pens.
 For my own purposes, these are sooooooo much nicer than sharpies or craft store level paint markers.
 My only unknown at this point is whether they have the tendency to dry out like a lot of paint pens.
 The pro tip for that: Store them lying flat (and I read that the tips can be soaked over night in water too).
 I’m keeping my fingers crossed.
+They really add to this landscape painting.

 Blue Skies and Prismatic Clouds